utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/advanced/kotlin-singleton.md

 Sometimes you need to store some Godot objects or references in a Kotlin singleton.
 This can cause some leaks when the program ends because you have to manually free objects and have the references collected.
 The `BaseGodotStatic` abstract class lets you implement the function `collect` so you can write the appropriate cleanup code.

+Warning: Don't use `queueFree()`.
+As the engine is closing, the queue won't be flushed.

 ```kotlin
 object MySingleton : GodotStatic() {
     var ref: MyReference? = MyReference()